stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 categories: [ hardware, embedded, openrisc ]
 ---

+The Marocchino is an advanced new OpenRISC soft core CPU.
+However, not many have heard about it.
+Let's try to change this.

+In this series of posts I would like to take the reader over some key parts of the Marocchino and it's architecture.

+  - Marocchino in Action - (this article) A light intro and a guide to getting started with Marocchino
+  - Data Flows - An deep dive into how the Marocchino pipeline is structured
+  - A Tomasulo Implementation - How the Marocchino achieves Out-of-Order execution

+## Br

 In the beginning of 2019 I had finished the [OpenRISC GCC port](/software/embedded/openrisc/2018/02/03/openrisc_gcc_rewrite.html) and was working on building up toolchain test and verification support using the [mor1kx](https://github.com/openrisc/mor1kx) soft core.
 Part of the mor1kx's